Water runs through the lives of all Arkansans, who have always taken pride in the many lakes, rivers and streams throughout our state. Growing

 and volunteer recruitment and retention.

 A special highlight will be Thursday night’s social hour and concert by Northwest Arkansas’s celebrated folk duo Still on the Hill, who will

 present a musical history of one of our state’s largest drinking water reservoirs.

-We’ll be posting more conference details in the days to come.
 Those interested in receiving e-mail alerts can subscribe to our watershed

 For more information about this year's conference, contact: